A-Nitram/Jaxxa-Rimworld/Enhanced-Development/README.md

 00.01.01
 - Update to Alpha 12D, not that I think it changed anything.
 - Removed Unneeded vent images.
-- Initial Work on Shielded Animals.
+- Initial version of Shielded Animals.
+- Fix for Droppod Intercept.
 ~~~

 ##Old ChangeLog: